 Get ready for your first major peak in Ladakh!

-Kang Yatse (or Kang Yatze) is a peak located in the Markha Valley, in the Hemis National Park.
+Kang Yatse (or Kang Yatze) is a massif located in the Markha Valley, in the Hemis National Park.
 It has two summits, namely Kang Yatse 1 and 2.
-Kang Yatse 2 is the shorter one at 6,270 m and is a more popular summit due to a relatively more accessible approach route.
-Ever since Stok Kangri was closed, Kang Yatse -2 has increased in popularity as ‘the peak to climb’ in Ladakh.
+Kang Yatse 2 is the shorter one at 6,250m and is a more popular summit due to a relatively more accessible approach route.
+Ever since Stok Kangri was closed, Kang Yatse 2 has increased in popularity as ‘the peak to climb’ in Ladakh.
 You can reach its base camp using two routes; either from Skiu or from Chang.
 It’s a perfect climb to get introduced to mountaineering and an ideal option for those who are looking for their first 6000m peak or perhaps an alternative to Stok Kangri.
-The summit is covered in loose rocks and moraine.
-The climb is recommended for experienced trekkers with experience of trekking above 5000m.
-Our Itinerary is designed to maximize the chance of a summit and to let the body adjust to the change in altitude at its own pace.
+The summit is covered in loose rocks & snow.
+The climb is recommended for trekkers with experience over 5000m.
+Our itinerary is designed to maximize the chance of a summit and to let the body adjust to the change in altitude at its own pace.

 There are two approach routes to this peak.
 One is from Chilling; trekking through the Markha Valley, passing by the villages of Skiu, Markha and Hankar.
-Another approach starts from the village of Shang Sumdo and steeply climbs up the Markha Gorge passing by the campsite of Chyuskirmo, Lartsa and then climbing the Kongmaru La, a 5130-meter high pass to reach Nimaling.
+Another approach starts from the village of Shang Sumdo and steeply climbs up the Markha Gorge passing by the campsite of Chyuskirmo, Lartsa and then climbing the Kongmaru La, a 5260-meter high pass to reach Nimaling.
 While making your way to Kang Yatse, you trek through the lush valley of Markha.
 A biodiverse valley with an array of wildlife and rare flora.
-If you are lucky, you might spot some Mountain deer, fox and Snow Leopards.
+If you are lucky, you might spot some Mountain Deer, Foxes and possibly even the elusive Snow Leopards.

 Upcoming Treks